sibir007/abstract/Blockchain/Solana.md

 eBPF is a technology that can run programs in a privileged context such as the operating system kernel.[5]
 It is the successor to the Berkeley Packet Filter (BPF, with the "e" originally meaning "extended") filtering mechanism in Linux and is also used in non-networking parts of the Linux kernel as well.

-It is used to safely and efficiently extend the capabilities of the kernel at runtime without requiring changes to kernel source code or loading kernel modules.[6]
-Safety is provided through an in-kernel verifier which performs static code analysis and rejects programs which crash, hang or otherwise interfere with the kernel negatively.[7][8]
+It is used to safely and efficiently extend the capabilities of the kernel at runtime without requiring changes to kernel source code or loading kernel modules.
+Safety is provided through an in-kernel verifier which performs static code analysis and rejects programs which crash, hang or otherwise interfere with the kernel negatively.

+#### Built-in Programs

+##### Loader Programs

+###### What are Loader Programs?

+Every program itself is owned by another program, which is its loader.